 Calculate monthly repayments for your FNB personal loan

-This FNB personal loan calculator lets you pick the loan amount and the loan term you want.
+The calculator lets you pick the amount and term you want.
 Next, it calculates the estimated monthly repayment for you.
-Try it so you can figure out which numbers fit in your budget.

 How do you make an FNB online loan application?

-CompareLoans.co.za provides you with a gateway to the FNB online loan application process.
-After using the FNB personal loan calculator, click “Go to Site.”
+CompareLoans provides you with a gateway to the FNB online loan application process.
+After using the calculator above, click “Go to Site.”
 You won’t miss the “Apply now!” button once you visit the FNB website.
 Click on this button to start the FNB online loan application process.

 Fill in all the required details and submit.
 If the application is approved, representatives from FNB will get in touch with you.